Health insurance & Medical care

 If a foreigner is employed, his/her employer will perform the registration to a health insurance.
-The application process for employed foreigners in the Croatian Health Insurance Fund (as well as the Croatian Pension Insurance Institute) is the same as application procedures for employees who are Croatian citizens.
+The application process for employed foreigners in the Croatian Health Insurance Fund (as well as the Croatian Pension Insurance Institute) is the same as application procedures for employees who are Croatian nationals.
 If not, the foreigner needs to register personally at the Croatian Health Insurance Fund (or buy an insurance policy at a private insurance company).

 If the foreign researcher is not employed at a Croatian research organisation, the procedure to register with the HZZO is the following:

-- Upon arrival, the foreigner needs to submit an application to register temporary stay at the police directorate or police station, where they will be issued a registration number (evidencijski broj) upon approval of temporary stay;
+- Upon arrival, the foreigner needs to submit an application to register the temporary stay at the police directorate or police station, where they will be issued a registration number (evidencijski broj) upon approval of the temporary stay;

 Necessary documents for the registration to the Croatian Health Insurance Fund are: